 In fact, predictive analytics is an increasingly important decision-making tool.
 The ability to merge data from multiple sources and improve prediction accuracy empowers businesses to gain insights from their data.
 The global market for predictive analytics is set to attain a $10.95 billion valuation by 2022, up from $3.49 billion in 2016, according to a report issued by Zion Market Research.

-That said, studies show that businesses aren’t capturing the full potential of big data.
+That said, studies show that businesses aren’t capturing the full potential of big data for which the demand of both data analysts and data scientists are increasing.
 According to the 2016 McKinsey Global Institute report The Age of Analytics: Competing in a Data-Driven World, only 50% to 60% of potential value is captured in the location-based data industry.

 Data has been such an integral part of Starbucks’ success that the coffee giant was recently characterized as “not a coffee business but a data tech company.”
 Starbucks gathers data from over 100 million transactions a week at over 300,000 stores worldwide and uses this data to make strategic decisions—from delivering personalized promotions through its mobile app to determining store locations.

 Aside from helping businesses to acquire and retain customers, predictive analytics also helps businesses minimize risk and detect criminal behavior.